Book online for instant confirmation - payments cannot be taken in store

 One can hardly enjoy the sights or cross the crowded sidewalks dragging along a carry-on, and many venues have restrictive bag policies that don’t even allow backpacks or purses.
 Unfortunately, you won’t find any luggage lockers at Penn Station - but we’ve got something even better!

-With Stasher, you can easily find a secure luggage storage location in NYC, at Penn Station or anywhere else, using our worldwide network of partner restaurants, shops and local businesses.
+With Stasher, you can easily find a secure luggage storage in NYC, at Penn Station or anywhere else, using our worldwide network of partner restaurants, shops and local businesses.